 Private data tags allow CMM developers to add proprietary value to their profiles.
-By registering just the tag signature and tag type signature, developers are assured of maintaining their proprietary advantages while maintaining compatibility with the industry standard.
+By registering just the tag signature and tag type signature, developers are assured of maintaining their proprietary advantages while maintaining compatibility with this specification.
 However, the overall philosophy of this format is to maintain an open, cross-platform standard, therefore the use of private tags should be kept to an absolute minimum.

-0.6 Embedded Profiles
+0.6 Embedded profiles

 In addition to providing a cross-platform standard for the actual disk-based profile format, this specification also describes the convention for embedding these profiles within graphics documents and images.
 Embedded profiles allow users to transparently move color data between different computers, networks and even operating systems without having to worry if the necessary profiles are present on the destination systems.
 The intention of embedded profiles is to allow the interpretation of the associated color data.
-Embedding specifications are described in Annex B: "Embedding Profiles" of this document.
+Embedding specifications are described in of this document.

-0.7 Registration Authority
+0.7 Registration authority

 This specification requires that signatures for CMM type, device manufacturer, device model, profile tags and profile tag types be registered to insure that all profile data is uniquely defined.
-The registration authority for these data is the ICC Technical Secretary:

-(Please refer to the ICC Web Site for contact information)
+The registration authority for these data is the ICC Technical Secretary.
+See the ICC Web Site (www.color.org) for contact information.